The Maya Writing System

 - Origins of the Maya Script

-The Maya script is a logosyllabic system in which some signs called logograms represent words or concepts (like “shield” or “jaguar”) while other signs called syllabograms (or phonograms) represent sounds in the form of single syllables (like “pa”, “ma”).
+The Maya script is a logosyllabic system in which some signs called logograms represent words or concepts (like “shield” or “jaguar”), whilst other signs called syllabograms (or phonograms) represent sounds in the form of single syllables (like “pa”, “ma”).

-The phonetic value is known for 80% of these signs while the meaning of only 60% of them has been deciphered so far (but counting).
+The phonetic value is known for 80% of these signs while the meaning of only 60% of them has been deciphered so far (and counting).